TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-16-how-to-use-repository-with-doctrine-as-service-in-symfony.md

 }
 ```

-This reminds me of circular dependency and [active record pattern from Doctrine 4](http://www.doctrine-project.org/2017/04/01/announcing-doctrine-4.html).
+This reminds me of circular dependency.
 Why should entity know about its repository?

 Do you know why we need `repositoryClass="PostRepository"`?